GSKPGxUtil/HIBAGImputation/README.md

           White - White/Caucasian/European Heritage | European

 #### Running workflow
 Call the driver script.
-Below is an example command if your plink dataset is named PGxNNN.bed, your ancestry map file is named ancestry.txt and both are in the current directory. nohup is recommended as it will take several hours to run.
+Below is an example command if your plink dataset is named PGxNNN.bed, your ancestry map file is named ancestry.txt and both are in the current directory. nohup is recommended as it will take several hours to run (~3 hours for 150 subjects).
 In this example, stdout and stderr are re-directed to files in the current directory (re-running will overwrite these files).
 ```
   nohup /GWD/appbase/projects/statgen/GXapp/HIBAGImputation/RUN_HIBAG_HLA_IMPUTATION.sh PGxNNN ancestry.txt >myrun.out 2>myrun.err
 ```